 When a Lender forecloses on a Borrower they have to hire an Attorney to represent them during the foreclosure.
-Once the foreclosure is completed the Lender hires a Realtor to sell the property and has to pay the Realtor a commission.
+Once the foreclosure is completed the Lender hires a real estate agent to sell the property and has to pay the agent a commission.
 But before the property is even put on the market for sale, the Lender in most cases needs to restore the property to the point that it is a salable property.
 This is needed because when a Lender forecloses on a Borrower, many times that Borrowers does very destructive things to the property before the foreclosure is completed.
 They put holes in the walls, rip out light fixture, toilets, sinks, destroy carpets, as well as many other destructive things.
 Restoring the property to the point of being able to sell it can be very costly.

 The PMI payment will vary with the percentage that the Borrower originally puts down when they first acquire the mortgage.
 The PMI payment is adjusted at every 5% increment (5, 10, 15 percent) with a 5% downpayment being the highest payment, and a 15% downpayment being the least.